StalkerSea/ResumeAigent/README.md

     - Edit the file config.py located at ResumeAigent\config.py with the following
     - `LLM_MODEL_TYPE = 'ollama'`
     - `LLM_MPDEL = 'olmo2:7b'` (or any model you may find that is either better or faster)
-    - LLM_API_URL = '127.0.0.1:11434' (or if the port is different, or running on a different machine, change this)
+    - `LLM_API_URL = '127.0.0.1:11434'` (or if the port is different, or running on a different machine, change this appropriately)

 - Gemini and Ollama mixed (but free) Setup